 - My idea of “home decorating” is wall-to-wall bookshelves.

-- My favorite television shows include Firefly, Breaking Bad, Black Mirror, and Doctor Who.
+- My favorite television shows include Firefly, Breaking Bad, Black Mirror, Doctor Who, Jane the Virgin, and Downton Abbey.